 From Proposition~9.9 and Remark~9.10 in \cite{Bon05}, the decomposition given by the $O_i$ is locally finite (each $\eta\in\H^d$ has a neighborhood intersecting a finite number of $O_i$).
 Nevertheless the cells $O_i$ can have an infinite number of sides (see Figure~3.6 in \cite{Mar07} where the lift of a simple closed geodesic on a punctured torus is drawn).
 In this case, the decomposition of $\partial_s K$ into faces is not locally finite, for example a vertex can be the endpoint of an infinite number of edges.

-We call a F-convex polyhedron $K$ a \emph{space-like F-convex polyhedron} if the $O_i$ are compact convex hyperbolic polyhedra (each with finite number of faces).
+We call an F-convex polyhedron $K$ a \emph{space-like F-convex polyhedron} if the $O_i$ are compact convex hyperbolic polyhedra (each with finite number of faces).
 Each vertex of the decomposition corresponds to a space-like facet of $K$, which is a compact convex polyhedron.
 Moreover $\partial_s K$ is locally finite for the decomposition in facets.
 It must have an infinite number of faces.

-\begin{remark}{\rm If there are at least two $O_i$ containing a point of the boundary at infinity of the hyperbolic space, or a $O_i$ with two such points, then the F-convex polyhedron is a regular domain. }\end{remark}

 \begin{example}{\rm Let $x\in\F$.
-Then the convex hull of $\Gamma_0x$ is a space-like Fuchsian convex polyhedron, because fundamental domains for $\Gamma_0$ gives a tessellation of $\H^d$ by compact convex polyhedra \cite{NP91}.
+Then the convex hull of $\Gamma x$ is a space-like Fuchsian convex polyhedron, because fundamental domains for $\Gamma$ gives a tessellation of $\H^d$ by compact convex polyhedra \cite{NP91}.
 A dual construction consists of considering the orbit of a space-like hyperplane \cite{FF}. }\end{example}

-Let us now consider the case of a F-regular domain $K$.
+Let us now consider the case of an F-regular domain $K$.
 From \cite{Bon05}, the image by the Gauss map $G$ of points of $\partial_s K$ gives a decomposition of $\H^d$ by convex sets which are convex hulls of points on $\partial_{\infty}\H^d$.
 Of course, if $p\in \partial_{s}K$, the support function $H$ of $K$ is equal to $\langle \cdot,p\rangle_-$ on $G(p)$.
 Hence $K$ is polyhedral in our sense if $K$ has a discrete set of vertices (points $p$ of $\partial_s K$ such that $G(p)$ has non empty interior).
 Following \cite{Bon05}, we call them \emph{F-regular domains with simplicial singularity}.

-\begin{example}[\textbf{The elementary example}] {\rm Figure~\ref{fig:wei} and Figure~\ref{fig:wei2} are two elementary examples of F-regular domains with simplicial singularity.
+\begin{example}[\textbf{The elementary example}] {\rm Figure~\ref{fig:wei} is an elementary examples of F-regular domains with simplicial singularity.
 The letters on the F-convex sets are edge-lengths.
 The letters on the cellulation of $\H^2$ are measures that will be introduced later.
-Actually we will call the example in Figure~\ref{fig:wei} (the union the the future cones of points on a space-like segment) ``the'' elementary example, which is the simplest one, right after the future cone over a point. } \end{example}
+Actually we will call this example (the union the the future cones of points on a space-like segment) ``the'' elementary example, which is the simplest one, right after the future cone over a point. } \end{example}